-Dance classes at the Cajuru Music Program
+Dance classes at the Cajuru Music Program in Brazil

 Dance classes at the Cajuru Music Program started in April 2016.
 Taught by Professor Marilia Zamilian, these classes aimed to develop body skills through recreational practices, dance techniques, and improvisation games.